PHP-CPG/.github/profile/README.md

 ```
 ## Repositories

+This organization contains multiple repositories spanning the Code Property Graph implementation itself as well as additional tooling and quality of life utilities.

 ### Patched PHP

 We had to patch the original PHP interpreter to allow for the processing of constant strings.